 Before beginning each round the judge or tournament official (if applicable) will flip a coin.

-The team winning the coin toss may then choose 1) which side of the topic they want to debate or 2) which speaking position they would prefer - to speak first or last.
-The team that did not win the coin toss will make the remaining choice.
+The team winning the coin toss may then choose which speaking position they would prefer to speak first or last.

-Example: Team X wins the toss and chooses to take the Con side of the proposition.

-Team Z will have to take the Pro side but they may choose whether or not they want to speak first.

-Teams have 60 seconds to make their decisions.
+Teams have 60 seconds to make their decision.
 During that time they may not leave the room or consult with anyone other than their partners.